ronin13/goimutmap/README.md

 # goimutmap
-An immutable lockless Golang map
+A lockless Golang map implementing the Context interface.

-Also implements the Context interface.
+TODO: Some sort of immutability.

-Code: coming soon!
+Code: WIP (Work in Progress)